stnolting/neorv32/README.md

 The processor passes the official RISC-V architecture tests, which are checked by the [neorv32-verif](https://github.com/stnolting/neorv32-verif) repository.
-It can successfully run _any_ C program (for example from the [`sw/example`](https://github.com/stnolting/neorv32/tree/main/sw/example) folder) including CoreMark and can be synthesized for _any_ target technology - tested on Intel, Xilinx and Lattice FPGAs.
+It can successfully run _any_ C program (for example from the [`sw/example`](https://github.com/stnolting/neorv32/tree/main/sw/example) folder) including CoreMark and FreeRTOS and can be synthesized for _any_ target technology - tested on Intel, Xilinx and Lattice FPGAs.

 [[back to top](#The-NEORV32-RISC-V-Processor)]